ariq-ojan/aircraft-trajectory-prediction/README.md

-# ✈️ Aircraft Trajectory Prediction using K-Means & BiLSTM
+a# ✈️ Aircraft Trajectory Prediction using K-Means & BiLSTM

 ## 📌 Project Overview
 This project proposes a **hybrid learning approach** using **trajectory clustering (K-Means)** and **Bidirectional Long Short-Term Memory (BiLSTM)** to predict aircraft trajectories, aiming to enhance light predictability, reduce congestion and improve safety.
 As a **proof of concept**, it demonstrates the potential for acurately predicting other flight parameters.